noeliepalermo/Align/README.md

 ## Introduction

-Project done for the 1st year of Master degree in Bioinformatics' intership - Program in C++ able to calculate evolutionary distances between amino acid sequences and create a distance matrice using 5 methods:
+Project done for the 1st year of Master degree in Bioinformatics' intership - Program in C++ able to calculate evolutionary distances between amino acid sequences from an aligned FASTA file and create a distance matrice using 5 methods:
 - Distance estimation [Default].
 - Jukes-Cantor model for amino acid [1].
 - Poisson model for amino acid [2].